 Evaluating these items should help you gauge the amount of coverage you need.
 An often-used general guideline is that your life insurance should cover five to seven times your annual income.
 It's a good idea to review your needs on a regular basis so if you need to make adjustments, your policy can be reviewed accordingly.

 The "best time" to buy life insurance is different for everyone.
 Once you think you have people you want to protect, or significant debt that you want to avoid burdening them with, you should consider some type of life insurance.
 Although, it's never too early to plan for the unexpected!

-Depending on the type of policy you choose, it may be a good way to contribute toward a fund you can borrow from later.
+Depending on the type of policy you choose, it may be a good way to contribute toward a policy you can borrow from later1.
 When you do consider life insurance, your current needs will likely help you decide what type of plan you should choose.

 Can I Get Life Insurance If I Have Cancer, Diabetes or a Pre-Existing Medical Condition?

 It depends on what the illness or medical condition is.
 Today, it's often likely that illnesses and conditions may be controlled with treatment, prescriptions and diet.
 A Columbus Life representative can talk with you about your situation to determine what type of life insurance may be right for you.

 Is It Too Late to Buy Life Insurance?
 Am I Too Old to Buy Life Insurance?

 We offer a variety of products that all have their own separate maximum ages to purchase.
 Typically, with Columbus Life insurance policies, you can purchase life insurance up until your 79th birthday for universal life insurance and up to your 75th birthday for term life insurance.
 Please consult with your Columbus Life representative for details.